DIY 3D Printing

 Step 02:

-By default, all Emory Users should have the four Computing Center printers available to them.
-These printers are C-Black-1, C-Black-2, C-White-1, and C-White-2.
+By default, all Emory Users should have the three Computing Center printers available to them.
+These printers are C-Prusa-1, C-Prusa-2, and C-Prusa-3.

 The first part of the name is the location of the printers, in this example, the Computing Center at Cox Hall.
 This will help you chose a printer in an area that is most accessible to you.
-The second part of the name is the filament color, as we only offer black or white filament.
+The second part of the name is theprinter type.
 The number indicates which individual machine it is.
 Should you have a problem with a specific printer, this will help technicians identify which printer is malfunctioning and needs to be addressed.

 image of example of two printers